agenteo/agenteo.github.com/source/_drafts/rails-vs-lotus.md

 {% endhighlight %}

 Another example where this works well is an `admin` application serving staff only functionality.

+All the Lotus applications share some domain logic and persistence--more about that later.

 ## Application routing